-An introduction to the science of conservation biology, this course covers the ecology of Minnesota's natural ecosystems and the connections between humans and the environment.
-The focus of lab activities varies with the season and the instructor's expertise.
-Field trips to forest, prairie and wetland ecosystems are a required part of class; check the class schedule for the dates and times of field trips.
+An introduction to the science of conservation biology applied to the ecology of Minnesota, focusing on Minnesota's natural ecosystems and the connections between humans and the environment.
+Lab activities vary with the season and the instructor's expertise.
+Field trips to forest, prairie and/or wetland ecosystems are a required part of class; check the class schedule for the dates and times of field trips.
+Includes lab.
 Intended for general education students.
-Fulfills MnTC goals 3 and 10.
-Includes lab.